MotionAdapter: Video Motion Transfer via Content-Aware Attention Customization: Introduction

 \section{Introduction}

 Recent advances in diffusion models have made remarkable progress in generating high-quality visual content~\cite{song2021denoising,rombach2022high}.
-Text-to-Video (T2V) models, particularly those based on the Diffusion Transformer (DiT) architecture~\cite{peebles2023scalable}, have shown exceptional performance in producing temporally consistent and visually appealing video sequences~\cite{yang2025cogvideox,wan2025wan,chen2025goku}.
-While current T2V models can generate simple motions based on text prompts, they struggle with accurately capturing the intricate dynamics in complex scenarios.
+Video Diffusion Models (VDMs), particularly those based on the Diffusion Transformer (DiT) architecture~\cite{peebles2023scalable}, have shown exceptional performance in producing temporally consistent and visually appealing video sequences~\cite{yang2025cogvideox,wan2025wan,chen2025goku}.
+While current VDM can generate simple motions based on text prompts, they struggle with accurately capturing the intricate dynamics in complex scenarios.
 Motion transfer~\cite{ling2025motionclone,shi2025decouple,Motion_Inversion,pondaven2025video,COMD,yatim2024space,huang2025videomage,ma2025follow} is proposed to overcoming this challenge, which involves transferring motion from a source video to a target video.